SERVICES

 Most adults will deal with gum disease at some point.
 At Matthews Smiles, we are passionate about educating our patients on the best oral hygiene to help prevent gum disease.

-Regular Checkups are Important
+Regular Checkups

 Gum disease is officially referred to as periodontal disease, and it is a common problem.
 Periodontal disease is an infection affecting gum tissue and bone tissue around your teeth.
 It can cause a variety of problems throughout your mouth.
 Gum disease has been linked to several more serious health issues as well.
 Your semi-annual checkup is an important part of avoiding gum disease.
 At your regular checkup, your dentist will be able to spot any periodontal disease in the early stages of development.

-What Treatments are Available?
+What Treatments

 Your dentist has a variety of options to recommend based upon your specific situation.

-• Scaling and Root Planing – This process cleans out the hidden tartar and plaque that is built up in hidden pockets of the gums.
+• Scaling and Root Planing: This process cleans out the hidden tartar and plaque that is built up in hidden pockets of the gums.
 In some cases, the dentist will perform a treatment called planing in which he will smooth the surface of the root of your tooth and remove any calcified bacteria.

-• Surgical Periodontal Therapy – This treatment is reserved for times that the dentist must remove plaque and tartar that is not reacting to basic periodontal treatments.
+• Surgical Periodontal Therapy: This treatment is reserved for times that the dentist must remove plaque and tartar that is not reacting to basic periodontal treatments.

 Warning Signs of Periodontal Treatment